Blackfell/blackfell.github.io/_posts/2019-03-18-my-first-post.md

 ### Does Jekyll do it all for you?
 Well, no. Jekyll is great, it helps me write content in simple [Markdown](https://daringfireball.net/projects/markdown/), making my life easier, but more 'decoration' is required to get a good looking site.
 This is where **themes** come in.
 Themes are baked into how Jekyll works and I'm using [Michael Rose's](https://twitter.com/mmistakes) [minimal mistakes](https://mmistakes.github.io/minimal-mistakes/) theme.

 {% include figure image_path="/assets/images/posts/first_post/markdown.jpg" alt="Markdown rendering photo" caption="A sample of Markdown on the left; this markdown file was used to build the [about](/about) page from this very website (shown on the right).
-Markdown was designed to let people structure content in a simple, effective way; software like Jekyllnow  allows markdown to be parsed and turned into styled HTML for web pages; this is very easy and a quick way to get content published." %}
+Markdown was designed to let people structure content in a simple, effective way; software like Jekyll allows markdown to be parsed and turned into styled HTML (a mark**up** language) for web pages; this is very easy and a quick way to get content published." %}

 There's more still, though; as well as markup, Jekyll lets you write dynamic content, for example, listing all blog posts on a page, using [liquid](https://jekyllrb.com/docs/liquid/).
 This functionality is a little trickier than writing markdown posts, but you can get loads of information at the jekyll site.